Canada vs. Mexico Cross-Border: 5 Differences Shippers Need to Know

 Whether a truck is hauling freight over the U.S.'s northern or southern border, the shipping process is fairly similar:

-- All goods are subject to the same trade agreement (USMCA)
+• All goods are subject to the same trade agreement (USMCA).

-- The freight will have to clear customs and border patrol
+• The freight will have to clear customs and border patrol.

-- Shipments require careful coordination between shippers, freight providers and customs brokers
+• Shipments require careful coordination between shippers, freight providers and customs brokers.

-But it isn't exactly the same.
+But these two crossings aren't exactly the same.

 5 Differences Between Canada & Mexico Cross-Border Shipping